“Stories are a communal currency of humanity.”

 Peer Reviewer, Harvard University

-My grandma lived in a small Oklahoma town—the kind that would make the perfect setting for a film about farmhouse cannibals or tater-tot-loving geeks in moon boots.
+Of all the memories I have from childhood, the ones I often return to are the long, quiet drives with my mom to my grandma’s house.
 After every visit, my mom would encourage me to take a moment, come up with a story, and spend most of the thirty-minute drive home telling it out loud.

-To me, those drives were when bundles of wood were quietly gathered—an eternal bonfire being built for later use.
-With every story of haunted marionettes or beasts lurking in the passing rows of corn stalks (I always leaned horror for some reason), I was discovering my love for storytelling.
+With every story of haunted marionettes or beasts lurking in the passing rows of corn stalks (I always leaned toward horror), I was discovering my love for storytelling.
 And like patient mothers do, she listened intently.

-But as middle school turned into high school, my mind became occupied with the importance of talking to girls (miserably, I might add) or appearing cool to the natural athletes around me (of which I was not).
-Slowly, I stopped telling stories.
+As middle school turned into high school, my mind became preoccupied with the importance of talking to girls (miserably, I might add) or appearing cool to the natural athletes around me (who I could never be a part of).
+Slowly, I stopped sharing my stories.

-After graduation, I landed a decent job as an administrative assistant at a TPA firm in Tulsa, and the benefits industry became my professional home.
+After college, I landed a job as an administrative assistant at a TPA firm in Tulsa, and the benefits industry became my professional home.
 While it was a decent job, I couldn’t shake the feeling that I was in the wrong habitat.
-It reminded me of that quote often misattributed to Einstein: “Everyone is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 I got back on the bike and realized I never should have stopped riding in the first place.

 Today, I am closer than ever to finishing my first novel: Midnight, the Stars, and You—a romantic thriller set in northern Italy.
-The joy it has brought me is indescribable, and even if I never publish a single thing, at least I kept pedaling.
+The joy it has brought me is indescribable.
+Even if I never publish a single thing, at least I kept pedaling.

 In addition to fiction, I work in entertainment journalism, covering film, television, music, and pop culture.